 The Nairobi Railway Museum is a museum that’s dedicated to the history of transportation in Kenya.

-The museum is located near the central business district, and it is easily accessible by public transport.
+The museum is near the central business district and is easily accessible by public transport.

 This museum is home to various exhibits, including locomotives, railway cars, and photographs.